lunatic-gh/PlayerVoiceFramework/README.md

 <br>
 This Mod is essentially a modern replacement for both PCHT and Dragonborn Voice-Barks.
 It allows for way more customization, with way less issues.

+### Requirements:
+- SKSE | Nowadays every mod requires this.
+So does mine, otherwise the simplest functions as #getName wouldn't exist.
+- ConsoleUtilSSE NG - Used for playing the sounds.
+- JContainers SE - Used for everything file-related, and for help with data-storage.
+- powerofthree's Papyrus Extender - For another set of helpful functions

 ### Why?
 Pretty simple:
 - PC Head-Tracking has the issue that it uses Sound-Descriptors.
 Those were never meant for Voice-Files, they have no support for lip-sync, and are limited in dynamics.
 For instance, if you wanted to use more (or less) than 5 files for an event, you cannot, because a file descriptor expects a specific set of wav-file-paths.
 You could increase/decrease those via xEdit in the ESP, but that would not be a viable solutions to Voicepack-Creators.